Editorial Policies

 Fundamental Errors in Published Works

-If a significant error or inaccuracy is found in the published work of an author, it is the responsibility of the author to promptly notify the editors of the Polytechnic J. to retract or correct the paper, no matter where or when it is discovered.
+If a significant error or inaccuracy is found in the published work of an author, it is the responsibility of the author to promptly notify the editors of the Polytechnic Journal to retract or correct the paper, no matter where or when it is discovered.

 Peer Review Process

 All scientific academic papers are subjected to peer review and are expected to meet academic research standards.
 If the paper is approved by the editor, it can be considered by peer reviewers whose identities will remain anonymous to the authors.
 Similarly, the identities of authors will remain anonymous to the double-blind peer reviewers.
-The decision to accept or reject a manuscript is the responsibility of the Polytechnic J. editorial board, and it is based on the recommendations of the peer review process.
+The decision to accept or reject a manuscript is the responsibility of the Polytechnic Journal editorial board, and it is based on the recommendations of the peer review process.

 In some cases, our Research Integrity team may seek advice outside of the standard peer review process.
 For instance, they may seek advice on submissions with serious ethical, security, biosecurity, or societal implications.
 The team is likely to consult experts and the academic editor before deciding on appropriate actions, such as recruiting reviewers with specific expertise or additional editorial assessment.